Chart Color Schemes

 Wahroonga (West) - Waitara demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Wahroonga (West) - Waitara is notably high, with 58.1% of residents aged 15 years and above holding university qualifications, compared to the national average of 30.4% and the NSW average of 32.2%.
-This indicates a significant educational advantage for the area.
+Educational attainment in Wahroonga (West) - Waitara significantly surpasses broader benchmarks, with 58.1% of residents aged 15 years and over holding university qualifications compared to 30.4% nationally and 32.2% in NSW as of the latest available data from the Australian Bureau of Statistics in 2016.
 Bachelor degrees are the most common at 34.6%, followed by postgraduate qualifications at 19.9% and graduate diplomas at 3.6%.
-Vocational pathways account for 19.4% of qualifications among those aged 15 years and above, with advanced diplomas making up 10.5% and certificates 8.9%.
+Vocational pathways account for 19.4% of qualifications among those aged 15 years and over, with advanced diplomas at 10.5% and certificates at 8.9%.
+Educational participation is notably high, with 30.1% of residents currently enrolled in formal education as of the latest data from the Australian Bureau of Statistics in 2016.

-Educational participation is notably high, with 30.1% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 5.7% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education